Custom Rules Engine NonaGuard: Tailored Security and Compliance for Odoo

 Enforce Module Blocklist

-Flag any instance that installs a module your organization has banned (e.g., community modules that haven't been security-reviewed).
+Flag any instance that installs a module your organization has banned.
+This is critical for preventing the introduction of unapproved community modules that haven't been security-reviewed, or those known to have vulnerabilities.

 # custom-rules/module-blocklist.yaml